Identifying built environment factors influencing driver yielding behavior at unsignalized intersections: A naturalistic open-source dataset collected in Minnesota: Review of relevant literature

-In addition to driver behavior, pedestrian behavior at intersections can influence the drivers' yielding behavior.
+In addition to driver characteristics, pedestrian characteristics and behavior at intersections can influence the drivers' yielding behavior~\cite{pawar2016critical,muley2017pedestrians,coughenour2020estimated,zafri2022effect}.
 For example, there is a methodology for analyzing unsignalized intersections based on gap acceptance behavior~\cite{HCM2010}, and gap acceptance theory is widely used to evaluate the safe operation of the road at uncontrolled intersections~\cite{pawar2016critical}.
 Pedestrians have to wait for safe gaps to cross at intersections.
 This is a high risk for pedestrians because the wrong judgment of the accepted gap can result in traffic crashes.
-From the perspective of a pedestrian, a pedestrian will either accept or reject the gap in the situation of vehicle-pedestrian interaction, and this will force the driver to react differently if the driver accepts a shorter gap.
-A summary of work studying such pedestrian behavior is provided below.
+From the perspective of a pedestrian, a pedestrian will either accept or reject the gap in the situation of vehicle-pedestrian interaction, and this will force the driver to react differently if the pedestrian accepts a shorter gap.

+Studies have shown that drivers are more inclined to yield to older pedestrians than younger ones~\cite{dileep2016study}.
+A study by~\cite{zafri2022effect} shows that drivers demonstrated a higher tendency to yield to pedestrians who were female, crossing in a group, carrying baggage, not using a mobile phone, making some hand gesture to the driver, and employing the rolling gap strategy while crossing.
+In addition to that pedestrian assertiveness, such as briskly walking towards the crosswalk, is also a key factor leading to higher-yielding rates~\cite{schroeder2011event, dileep2016study, schneider2018exploratory}.

+Interestingly, visible cues significantly influence driver behavior.
+Research indicates that pedestrians using a white cane or donning bright clothing are more likely to elicit yielding from drivers, in contrast to those holding an umbrella or wearing less conspicuous attire~\cite{bourquin2011conditions, salamati2013event}.
+Additionally, the positioning of pedestrians at the crosswalk plays a critical role; those positioned less than one foot from the curb are observed to have a higher likelihood of being yielded to~\cite{geruschat2005driver}.

-Studies have investigated various aspects of pedestrian behavior, from temporal and spatial gap acceptance to influencing factors like gender, group size, and carrying baggage \cite{pawar2016critical,muley2017pedestrians,coughenour2020estimated,zafri2022effect}.
-For instance, spatial gaps selected by pedestrians follow a lognormal distribution and acceptance probability decreases with conflicting vehicle speed~\cite{pawar2016critical}.
-Encouraging walking or biking has also been found to reduce the total number of crashes, indicating that increased pedestrian mobility does not necessarily lead to more crashes \cite{elvik2009non}.
-Compared with pedestrians at a marked crosswalk, pedestrians are less likely to accept driver's yielding, and drivers decelerate more for pedestrians in a crosswalk than pedestrians outside the crosswalk.
-For pedestrians, the waiting time positively correlates with the number of lanes and vehicle volume.
-Collectively, these insights contribute to a nuanced understanding of pedestrian dynamics at intersections, highlighting areas for potential intervention and urban planning.
+\editnew{Drivers are less likely to yield to pedestrians outside marked crosswalks, and they tend to decelerate more for pedestrians within a crosswalk than for those outside it.
+Collectively, these insights contribute to a nuanced understanding of pedestrian dynamics at intersections, highlighting areas for potential intervention and planning.}